PKing70/beaker-guide/docs/first/second.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```
-Which shows your Python version, date, and so on, if successfully configured.
+This shows your Python version, date, and so on, if successfully configured.

 From the Python prompt (`>>>`, above) you can verify your Pytorch installation too: